-If a Raritan DPX3-ENVHUB4 sensor hub is involved, the hub port information is also indicated for DX2, DX, DPX2 and DPX3 series, but NOT indicated for DPX series.
+• If a Raritan sensor hub is involved, the hub port information is also indicated for most sensors.

 For example, Hub Port 3.

 If a sensor/actuator contains channels, such as a contact closure sensor or dry contact actuator, the channel information is included in the position information.